ITSLeeds/TDS/coursework-template.md

 If this is a resit you must choose a different topic.

 <!-- 1.
 Work through the stats19 training vignette to sharpen your R skills: https://docs.ropensci.org/stats19/articles/stats19-training.html -->
 <!-- 2.
 Take a look at the Model Basics chapter (and the next if interested) of the book R for Data Science: https://r4ds.had.co.nz/model-basics.html -->
 <!-- 3.
 Try to reproduce the results presented in the ML practical: https://github.com/ITSLeeds/TDS/blob/master/practicals/9-ml.md -->
 <!-- When working on the homework you should be thinking about the datasets that you want to use for your coursework assignment.
 Ideas for datasets that you could use are: -->

 You could pick one of these topics:

 - What explanatory variables best predict the level of walking in Leeds (or a different English city), and how do walking levels relate to pedestrian safety?
 You could use the command `pct::get_desire_lines(region = "west-yorkshire")` to get data on walking desire lines and `get_stats19()` to get road crash data for Leeds.
 In terms of the topics covered in the lectures you could:

   - Show understanding of data science in context with a brief introduction that touches on the definition of transport data science
   - Demonstrate understanding of data structures by converting from a data frame of road crashes to an sf object
   - Show routes, e.g. by getting route data with `pct::get_pct_routes_fast()`
   - Show your data visualisation skills by visualising the datasets
   - Demonstrate understanding of modelling with a simple model to explain why the rate of walking varies, e.g. with the distance of the trip and variables that you will calculate (e.g. distance from the city centre)

 - What factors are associated with low levels of walking and cycling and high road traffic casualty rates in the UK?

 - How accessible are parks and other amenities for different areas of a particular city

   - This could be done using data from OSM and perhaps official data from local government

+TODO: split out this bit into marking-criteria.qmd

 ## Marks

 Marks are awarded in 4 categories, accounting for the following
 criteria:

-    **Data, processing access and cleaning**
+    **Data processing: 20%**

-1. The selection and effective use of input datasets that are large (e.g. covering multiple years), complex (e.g. containing multiple variables) and diverse (e.g. input datasets from multiple sources are used and where appropriate combined in the analysis)
+1. The selection and effective use of input datasets that are large (e.g. covering multiple years), complex (e.g. containing multiple variables) and/or diverse (e.g. input datasets from multiple sources are used and where appropriate combined in the analysis)

-2. Describe how the data was collected and implications for data quality, and outline how the input datasets were downloaded (with a reproducible example if possible)
+2. Describe how the data was collected and implications for data quality, and outline how the input datasets were downloaded (with a reproducible example if possible), with a description that will allow others to understand the structure of the inputs and how to import them

-3. Evidence of data cleaning techniques and adding value to the dataset (e.g. by creating new variables or by joining two datasets)
+3. Evidence of data cleaning techniques (e.g. by re-categorising variables)

-4. Use of transport planning techniques such as use of buffers, scenarios, origin-destination data analysis geographic desire lines and routing

-    **Choice of topic and impact**

-5. Topic selection, including originality, availability of datasets related to the topic and relevance to solving transport planning problems

-6. Discuss alternative topics considered and justify the topic

-7. Make specific recommendations for further research or policies that are supported by the data analysis undertaken

-8. Explain the potential impacts of the work

-    **Visualization**
+4. Adding value to datasets with joins (key-based or spatial), creation of new variables (also known as feature engineering) and reshaping data (e.g. from wide to long format)

+**Distinction (70%+):** The report makes use of a complex (with many columns and rows) and/or multiple input datasets, efficiently importing them and adding value by creating new variables, recategorising, changing data formats/types, and/or reshaping the data.
+Selected datasets are very well suited to the research questions, clearly described, with links to the source and understanding of how the datasets were generated.

+**Merit (60-69%):** The report makes some use of complex or multiple input datasets.
+The selection, description of, cleaning or value-added to the input datasets show skill and care applied to the data processing stage but with some weaknesses.
+Selected datasets are appropriate for the research questions, with some description or links to the data source.

+**Pass (50-59%):** There is some evidence of care and attention put into the selection, description of or cleaning of the input datasets but little value has been added.
+The report makes little use of complex or multiple input datasets.
+The datasets are not appropriate for the research questions, the datasets are not clearly described, or there are no links to the source or understanding of how the datasets were generated, but the data processing aspect of the work acceptable.

+**Fail (0-49%):** The report does not make use of appropriate input datasets and contains very little or now evidence of data cleaning, adding value to the datasets or reshaping the data.
+While there may be some evidence of data processing, it is of poor quality and/or not appropriate for the research questions.

+    **Visualization and report: 20%**

-9. Creation of figures that are readable and well-described (e.g. with captions and description)
+1. Creation of figures that are readable and well-described (e.g. with captions and description)

-10. High quality, attractive and innovative visualisations

-11. Description of visualisation techniques, e.g. with reference to particular packages, commands, or the literature on how to produce effective data visualisations
+2. High quality, attractive or advanced techniques (e.g. multi-layered maps or graphs, facets or other advanced techniques)

-12. Using visualisation techniques appropriate to the topic and data and interpreting the results correctly (e.g. mentioning potential confounding factors that could account for observed patterns)
+3. Using visualisation techniques appropriate to the topic and data and interpreting the results correctly (e.g. mentioning potential confounding factors that could account for observed patterns)

-    **Understand data science processes, concepts, methods and approaches**

-13. Demonstrate understanding of core concepts of data science, such as cleaning and reshaping data (e.g. data aggregation and dimension reduction), combining multiple datasets, joining, exploratory data analysis and visualisation, and how the work could be transferred to different contexts (e.g. other time periods, cities and countries)

-14. Discuss alternative methods/approaches that could have been used to research the topic (e.g. qualitative research, use of alternative data sources), and consider and their advantages and disadvantages compared with your data science approach
+4. The report is well-formatted, accessible (e.g. with legible text size and does not contain excessive code in the submitted report) and clearly communicates the data and analysis visually, with appropriate figure captions, cross-references and a consistent style

+**Distinction (70%+):** The report contains high quality, attractive, advanced and meaningful visualisations that are very well-described and interpreted, showing deep understanding of how visualisation can communicate meaning contained within datasets.
+The report is very well-formatted, accessible and clearly communicates the data and analysis visually.

+**Merit (60-69%):** The report contains good visualisations that correctly present the data and highlight key patterns.
+The report is has appropriate formatting.

+**Pass (50-59%):** The report contains basic visualisations or are not well-described or interpreted correctly or the report is poorly formatted, not accessible or does not clearly communicate the data and analysis visually.

+**Fail (0-49%):** The report is of unacceptable quality (would likely be rejected in a professional setting) and/or has poor quality and/or few visualisations, or the visualisations are inappropriate given the data and research questions.

+    **Code quality, efficiency and reproducibility: 20%**

+1. Code quality in the submitted source code, including using consistent style, appropriate packages, and clear comments
+2. Efficiency, including pre-processing to reduce input datasets (avoiding having to share large datasets in the submission for example) and computationally efficient implementations
+3. The report is fully reproducible, including generation of figures.
+    There are links to online resources for others wanting to reproduce the analysis for another area, and links to the input data

+**Distinction (70%+):** The source code underlying the report contains high quality, efficient and reproducible code that is very well-written, using consistent syntax and good style, well-commented and uses appropriate packages.
+The report is fully reproducible, with links to online resources for others wanting to reproduce the analysis for another area, and links to the input data.

+**Merit (60-69%):** The code is readable and describes the outputs in the report but lacks quality, either in terms of comments, efficiency or reproducibility.

-15. Enable reproducibility, by documenting key parts the code have written as part of the analysis, e.g. with reference to a key code chunk shown in the report and with reference to particular lines of code in the RMarkdown file underpinning the analysis, links to online resources for others wanting to reproduce the analysis for another area, and links to the input data, the report is fully reproducible, including generation of figures where possible and guidance on how to reproduce the results (e.g. provided in a footnote in the report or with a link to code stored in a platform such as GitHub/GitLab)
+**Pass (50-59%):** The source code underlying the report describes the outputs in the report but is not well-commented, not efficient or has very limited levels of reproduicibility, with few links to online resources for others wanting to reproduce the analysis for another area, and few links to the input data.

+**Fail (0-49%):** The report has little to no reproducible, readable or efficient code.
+A report that includes limited well-described code in the main text or in associated files would be considered at the borderline between a fail and a pass.
+A report that includes no code would be considered a low fail under this criterion.

+    **Understanding the data science process, including choice of topic and impact: 40%**

+1. Topic selection, including originality, availability of datasets related to the topic and relevance to solving transport planning problems
+2. Clear research question
+3. Appropriate reference to the academic, policy and/or technical literature and use of the literature to inform the research question and methods
+4. Use of appropriate data science methods and techniques
-16. Discussion of the limitations of the analysis and implications for the findings and how they could be addressed in future research and what type of data collection activities could address those limitations
+5. Discussion of the strengths and weaknesses of the analysis and input datasets and/or how limitations could be addressed
+6. Discuss further research and/or explain the potential impacts of the work
+7. The conclusions are supported by the analysis and results
+8. The contents of the report fit together logically and support the aims and/or research questions of the report

+**Distinction (70%+):** The report contains a clear research question, appropriate reference to the academic, policy and/or technical literature, use of appropriate data science methods and techniques, discussion of the strengths and weaknesses of the analysis and input datasets and/or how limitations could be addressed, discussion of further research and/or explanation of the potential impacts of the work, conclusions supported by the analysis and results, and the contents of the report fit together logically and support the aims and/or research questions of the report.

+**Merit (60-69%):** Between pass and distinction.

+**Pass (50-59%):** The report contains a valid research question but only limited references to appropriate literature or justification.
+There is evidence of awareness of the limitations of the results and how they inform conclusions, but these are not fully supported by the analysis.
+The report has a reasonable structure but does not fit together well in a cohesive whole.

+**Fail (0-49%):** The report does not contain a valid research question, has no references to appropriate literature or justification, does not discuss the limitations of the results or how they inform conclusions, or the report does not have a reasonable structure.

 ## Report structure

 The report should have a logical structure with key headings such as:

 - Introduction
 - Input data and data cleaning
 - Exploratory data analysis
 - Discussion (e.g. strengths and weaknesses)
 - Conclusion (e.g. how the results could be used and next steps)
 - References

 An example report structure is shown below.

 ## Information about RMarkdown

 This is an R Markdown file.
 You can set the output by changing `output: github_document` to something different, like `output: html_document`.
 You will need to submit your work as a pdf document, which can be generated by converting html output to pdf (e.g. with the `pagedown` package) or (recommended) by setting the output to `pdf_document`.
 The first lines of your RMarkdown document could look something like this to ensure that the output is a PDF document and that the R code does not run (set `eval = FALSE` to not run the R code):

     ---
     title: "Coursework submission for Transport Data Science (TRAN5340M)"